Skip to content

 Developing your first Helmholtz Cloud Agent

 We provide a template repository that you can use as a starting point for your development.
-It contains a devcontainer setup with a local RabbitMQ message broker and a Helmholtz Cloud Agent development container.
+It contains a devcontainer setup with a local mock cloud.
 It also includes a sample Dockerfile that can be used to deploy your Helmholtz Cloud Agent.

 Fork the template repository to start developing your own agent.
 If you are using Visual Studio Code with devcontainers you can simply check out the repository and open it.
 It will ask you to “Reopen in Container” which will launch the development environment.
 If you are not using VSCode you can just manually start the environment with the provided Docker Compose file in the dev folder.